happycamper1129/React/README.md

 **location** - The method to use for page navigation when initializing the router.
 May be either "hash" to use URLs with hashes in them and the `hashchange` event or "history" to use the HTML5 history API.
 This prop is only ever used on the root route that is rendered into the page.
+The default is "hash".

 **name** - The name of the route, used in the `Link` component and the router's transition methods.